 What are oil paints made of?

 Oil paints are among the simplest paints, yet they have exceedingly complex drying properties.
 Oil paints consist of a binder—a drying vegetable oil—and pigment.
 Pigments are solid colorants suspended in vegetable oil—commonly linseed oil.
-Vegetable oil gives oil paint its slow-drying properties, highly prized by artists even today.
+Vegetable oil gives oil paint its slow-drying properties, which are highly prized by artists even today.
 Commercial oil paints may contain other ingredients, such as extender pigments, pigment stabilizers, and driers.

 What are the advantages of oil paints over other types of paint?